The a2 Milk Company: United States

 In August 2003, The a2 Milk Company exclusively licensed patent and trademark rights to US-based Ideasphere Incorporated (ISI) to market A1 protein-free products in North America.
 ISI acquired Twinlab in September 2003, followed by another string of acquisitions in the dietary supplement market.
 In June 2005, ISI and A2 Corporation agreed to form a joint venture, a2 Milk Company LLC.

 In April 2007 A2 Corporation announced a deal in which the joint venture would license rights to the Original Foods Company, whose branding the A1 protein-free product would carry, and in which the product would be sold in several midwestern states through the Hy-Vee supermarket chain.

 In A2 Corporation's 2009 Annual Report, the company announced that the joint venture had regained all rights to the US market through a settlement with the Original Foods Company.
 In 2010 The a2 Milk Company bought out more than 99% of ISI's share in the joint venture.

-The a2 Milk Company is the owner of US trademarks that include the term A2 and/or A2 MILK for milk and other diary related products, including a trademark for "a2 MILK."
+The a2 Milk Company is the owner of US trademarks that include the term A2 and/or A2 MILK for milk and other dairy related products, including a trademark for "a2 MILK."
 The a2 Milk Company announced in 2018 that it now had around 9,000 stores in its distribution network in the United States that sell its a2 and a2 MILK branded products.